n8jadams/smoothr/README.md

 The `<Smoothr>` component just needs to be used up the tree of any `<Link>`s or `<SmoothRoutes>`.
 I just recommend having it at the top level of your Single Page App.

 #### Available props: (* indicates a required prop)
 * `configAnimationSetDuration`* - _(function)_ - This method allows changing of local state in order to conditionally set the upcoming animation.
-It is a `Promise`, to ensure any asynchonous state changes to be completed before the animating begins.
+It is use in a `Promise` by the library to ensure the completion of any asynchonous state changes before the animating begins.
 Example:

 ```javascript
 configAnimationSetDuration = ({